Updated: Mar 8

 Here's what your coach would tell you:

 • Do self-talk personal affirmations.
-Get the negative talk out of your head
+Manage and dial down your self-critic

-• Assess and reassesses who is on your team and who needs to be traded.
-Surround yourself with those who believe in you
+• Assess and reassess who is on your team and who needs to be traded.
+Managing you success network is critical

-• Prepare, train, learn.
-Address your fears in advance and establish what's the worst thing that could happen.
+• Prepare, train, and practice.
+Address your fears and establish what's the worst thing that could happen.
 Repeat.
 Repeat again

 • Play your game.
 Ignore competition and critics.
-Know your talents and leverage them
+Know your strengths and leverage them

 • Find a mantra and live by it

 • Old habits are comfortable; new ones are not.
-Keep yourself comfortable working in the discomfort
+Get comfortable with being uncomfortable

 • Self-confidence is the cornerstone of your performance.
 Find it.
 Know how to keep it in the game even when you are losing

 • Maintain your list of wins, successes, and accomplishments.
-Those are proof of your talent and capabilities.
-Refer to this list
+Refer to this list regularly

 • And finally walk into that meeting, event, situation standing tall and with strong body posture